accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

     * __Quota/throttling/admission control/deadline__.
 These words have overlapped meanings.
 Customer accounts or allocated objects are provisioned with quota, and these quotas are further used for job scheduling.
 Throttling is the common need in cloud storage with multi-tenancy, that enforces resources used by quota, protects from system overloading, and avoid affecting latency by noisy neighbors.
 Soft quota are usually allowed to share between customer objects, or between different customers, to temporarily absorb bursts.
 Longterm or periodical traffic changes can be learned by Machine Learning to proactively scale up/out on-demand.
 Throttle can be dialed with incremental feedback control loop, and interference measured with runtime micro experiments ([NyxCache paper](https://www.usenix.org/conference/fast22/presentation/wu)).

+    * __Cold restart__ is a typical issue that if a cache node restarted, it cannot serve requests well until filled up again.
+This can easily introduce a churn during batch upgrade, overload the system, kill more nodes, and bring a cascaded failure.
+AWS Redshift introduced [Warmpools](https://assets.amazon.science/93/e0/a347021a4c6fbbccd5a056580d00/sigmod22-redshift-reinvented.pdf) to provision pre-warmed cache nodes.

   * __Scalability__.
 The fundamental way to concur a scale problem is to __divide and concur__.
-With the fast growth of modern hardware, being efficient in __Scaleup__ is also necessary, e.g. to work with __manycore__ CPU with efficiency concurrency, to handle large memory with NUMA, to respond fast with RDMA networking, PMEM, NVM SSD. __Scaleout__ is the classic cloud storage solution, with infinite scale (in theory), but every step in the distributed consistency and communication charges your COGS.
+With the fast growth of modern hardware, being efficient in __Scale-up__ is also necessary, e.g. to work with __manycore__ CPU with efficiency concurrency, to handle large memory with NUMA, to respond fast with RDMA networking, PMEM, NVM SSD. __Scaleout__ is the classic cloud storage solution, with infinite scale (in theory), but every step in the distributed consistency and communication charges your COGS.

     * __Partitioning__ & __Replication__.
 Partitioning scales out the performance for the overall data space, while Replication scales out the performance for a specific data unit.
 They can work at different and non-symmetric fine-grain levels.
 Caching can also be seen as a case of replication, which leverage more expensive hardware to increase performance within space/temporal locality.